ablab/quast/CODING_GUIDELINES.md

 * We recommend using [PyCharm](https://www.jetbrains.com/pycharm/) for the QUAST development.
 In particular, this IDE supports code reformating to matching the PEP8 standard and also helps to maintain simultaneous Python2 and Python3 compatibility.

 ## Questions and Suggestions
 Please post all your questions regarding these Guidelines and suggestions to its improvement to [our public discussion forum](https://github.com/ablab/quast/discussions).
-You may also write a private email to <quast.support@cab.spbu.ru>.
+You may also write a private email to <alexey.gurevich@helmholtz-hips.de>.